rfoltyns/log4j2-elasticsearch/log4j2-elasticsearch-core/README.md

 # log4j2-elasticsearch-core
 Core provides a skeleton for `ClientObjectFactory` implementations: a set of interfaces and base classes to push logs in batches to Elasticsearch cluster.
-By default, FasterXML is used generate output using [JacksonJsonLayout](https://github.com/rfoltyns/log4j2-elasticsearch/blob/master/log4j2-elasticsearch-core/src/main/java/org/appenders/log4j2/elasticsearch/JacksonJsonLayout.java).

 ### Maven